ruifig/czspas/docs/API.md

 # <a id="type_of_callbacks">Type of callbacks</a>

-All functions/methods that initiate asynchronous work take as a parameter a callback that is executed when the work in question is completed (successfully, in error, or cancelled).
+All functions/methods that initiate asynchronous work take as a parameter a callback that is executed when the work in question is completed (successfully, in error, or aborted).

 In order to make it easier to deal with compile errors due wrong handler signature, the API classifies handlers in 3 types, instead of using template parameters in most situations.